 You can request an absentee ballot in PA if you are going to be out of town on Election Day, or if you have an illness or disability that prevents you from going to the polls.

-If you would like to request an absentee ballot, you need to do it by 5pm on May 10, 2022 for it to be counted in the primary.
-You can apply in a variety of ways.
+If you would like to request an absentee ballot, you can apply in a variety of ways.

 The state of Pennsylvania gives you several options for returning mail ballots:

 - By mail.
 A few days before Election Day, drop your properly completed ballot in a mailbox or hand it to your neighborhood post office worker.
 Note: Your mailed ballot must be received by 8pm on Election Day.
 (So best bet to mail it the week before Election Day.)

 - In person.
 Take it to your local County Board of Elections (which you can find here).
 These locations are typically open during regular business hours, from 8am to 5pm.
 In Philadelphia, the office is located in Room 142 in City Hall.
 You can call (215) 686-3469 for more information.

 - Drop boxes.
 You can drop off your mail-in ballot at more than a dozen drop boxes located around Philadelphia.
 They are accessible 24 hours a day and constantly monitored by security cameras — but drop boxes stop receiving ballots on Election Day (that’s November 7!) at 8pm.

 Here’s what you can expect on Election Day in Philadelphia this November, including where to find your polling place and voting district, and who’s running for office.